 Even though the majority of mesothelioma patients are men who were exposed to asbestos on the job, an increasing number of women are facing this diagnosis as well.
 Currently, one-quarter — 25 percent — of those fighting asbestos cancer are women, according to Surveillance, Epidemiology and End Results (SEER), a database that has tracked mesothelioma cases since 1975.

-There are various reasons for the increase.
+There are various reasons for the increase of mesothelioma diagnoses among women.
 According to an updated U.S. Census Bureau report released in 2017, one-third of women are working in manufacturing, a job that is considered ‘high risk’ for exposure to asbestos.
 There are also more female police officers, paramedics, and firefighters who respond to disasters.
 Many of these first responders encounter asbestos fibers from insulation in old buildings.

 Asbestos is no longer widely used for construction projects here in the United States, but it’s still a common insulation material in buildings overseas, especially in the Middle East.
 Female members of the military who are stationed in Iraq, Afghanistan, and other war-torn areas could be exposed to many toxic substances, including asbestos.
-There is some concern within the medical community that’s today’s asbestos exposure could plague tomorrow’s veterans.
+There is some concern within the medical community that today’s asbestos exposure affects tomorrow’s veterans.

 Occupational asbestos exposure is responsible for the vast majority of mesothelioma cases in men.
 But women often inhale or ingest asbestos through a different route, known as secondary or ‘indirect’ exposure.
 This occurs when a spouse, family member, or friend who works directly with the toxin brings it into the home.
 Asbestos fibers or dust can easily stick to clothing, skin, or hair and end up stuck in the carpet or embedded in furniture.
 Women who did the laundry or cleaned the home were repeatedly and inadvertently exposed to the tiny, toxic fibers.